rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v5
+# FeedHenry jQuery Mobile Tutorial - Getting to v5

 ## Overview
 In this tutorial we will be adding a new view for credit card validation.
 This will demonstrate the use of input fields and web requests using $fh.web().